 ANSWER: No symptom.
-People often see pictures of genitals with bumps and sores on them and think that's what an STD looks like - but that's what an STD that hasn't been treated for a very long time looks like.
+People often see pictures of genitals with bumps and sores on them and think that's what an STD looks like.
 Often, there are no symptoms - and sometimes the symptoms are inside the body and you just don't see them.
 Since you can't tell by looking at someone, it's best to use condoms and other latex barriers every time you have oral, anal or vaginal sex.